About the BMC Series

 Most of our posts are written by staff on the Series, but you’ll also hear from our Editor Board Members, and a variety of guest bloggers.

-Alison is an Editor for the BMC-series.
+Alison is a Senior Editor for the BMC-series.
 She studied at the University of Reading completing a PhD on investigating the effects of mutations on the structure of p53.
 After working for a time in academia, she joined BioMed Central in May 2014, as a Database Editor for the ISRCTN registry.
 Alison joined the BMC-series in November 2016 and is the editor for a number of biology journals, including BMC Bioinformatics and BMC Ecology and Evolution.